angelhabs/privacy-policy/index.md

 We use the information we collect to:
 - **Email Address**: Manage your account and subscription status, identify users who have cancelled subscriptions for retention purposes, and provide customer support
-- **Name**: Personalize your experience within the app, stored locally on your device, and used for account identification in our database
+- **Name**: Personalize your experience within the app.
+Your name is stored in our database (Supabase) for account identification and subscription management, and also stored locally on your device for app functionality.
 - **Habit Names (Analytics Only)**: Understand which types of habits are popular among our users for product improvement purposes.
-This data is aggregated and anonymized.
+Habit names are stored anonymously (not linked to your user account or any identifying information).

 ## Data Storage and Security